 Throughout the Portland City Charter Review process, League members followed the work of the Charter Commission.
 We also testified to the Commission using the above positions that the League adopted after careful research and a member consensus process.
-Below are links to copies of our earliest written testimony.
+Below are links to copies of our written testimony and other advocacy statements.
 You will find this testimony also on the Recent Testimony page.
-More recent testimony is described on the Portland Charter Review 2021-22 web page on this website.
+Some of our early testimony is also described on the Portland Charter Review 2021-22 web page on this website.

 Testimony to Portland Charter Commission – March 31, 2022.
 In this testimony, we underscored places where the Commission’s proposed reforms align with our City Government position statement, to make the following recommendations for charter changes:

 - Establish city council as a legislative body, not an administrative or executive one.